jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 If you are having troubles with loneliness and isolation, try to find an area where you can work where there are other people.
-Two options are a coworking space or coffee shop.
+Two options are a co-working space or coffee shop.
 Alternatively, try to have social activities you do regularly with other non-coworkers in your area.
 Having strong connections with non-coworkers can help combat loneliness.